s-aryan08/Sigma-demo/README.md

 # Sigma-demo
-this is a demo file only use for education purpose
+this is a demo file only use for education purpose.